 It is also used to monitor the traffic of your servers, router/switch monitoring, and other network hardware used in the company.
 The information gathered from a Packet Sniffer will significantly help an IT Administrator troubleshoot and fix network errors in a smaller span of time by understanding what is going over the wire as well as source/destinations.

 Listed below are some of Packet Sniffers, their features, pricing and other capabilities that they offer.

-Here's the Top Packet Sniffing Software & Tools of 2018:
+Here's the Top Packet Sniffing/Analysis Software & Tools of 2018:

 SolarWinds offers many types of IT management tools including the Deep Packet Inspection and Analysis Tool that are part of the Bandwidth Analyzer Pack.
 The Deep Packet Inspection and Analysis tool offers critical packet information.

 It inspects all the contents of the packet to determine even the smallest detail including what applications cause the most traffic within the network and which connections take the longest – furthermore diagnosing bottlenecks in slow internet/network connectivity. .

 The Bandwidth Analyzer Pack contains two very useful applications for network administration: Network Performance Monitor and Netflow Traffic Analyzer.
 Network Performance Monitor runs an informative dashboard that will help you monitor network availability and response time.